 Mississippi Rules of the Auction

 This page serves as a list of general rules for Mississippi GovEase auctions.
 Different states utilizing GovEase may have different rules for auctions.

-- Bidding will begin on the first Monday in April or the last Monday in August, depending on the county.
+- Live Bidding will begin on the first Monday in April or the last Monday in August, depending on the county.
 The auctions will continue from day to day (regular business days) until all parcels are sold.
 Bidding will begin at 8:30 am CDT and end at 4:30 pm CDT daily.

 - Payment MUST be arranged with each individual county tax office BEFORE the auctions begin.
 If you do not arrange payment, you will not be approved to bid.
 To learn how to get registered, please view our getting registered article.
 (The registration and payment process may change for a few select counties)

-- Bidding on each parcel will begin at the 'taxes owed / face value' and continue in a 'bid up / overbid' manner until the auction reaches an end.
+- Bidding on each parcel will begin at the 'taxes owed / face value' and continue in a 'bid up / overbid' manner until the auction reaches an end (when the time runs out).

 - You are responsible for paying the 'taxes owed / face value' as well as the 'overbid amount' (face value + overbid = total due).

 - There are two ways to bid during the live auction:

-- Submit Max Overbid - Enter the maximum overbid you would like to place on each parcel.
+- Place Bid - Enter the maximum overbid you would like to place on each parcel.

-- Plus $5 - Clicking this button will automatically add the stated bidding increment amount (usually $5) to the current winning overbid.
+- +$5 Quick Bid - Clicking this button will automatically add the stated bidding increment amount to the current winning overbid.

 - You will only enter the overbid (or excess bid) for the parcel on which you are bidding.
-It is understood that the ‘taxes owed / face value’ will be added to your overbid (or excess bid) as the total amount due to the county, should you win the lien on that parcel.
+It is understood that the ‘taxes owed / face value’ will be added to your overbid (or excess bid) as the total amount due to the county should you win the lien on that parcel.
+FOR EXAMPLE: if the face value is $100, and you wish to pay a total of $110 at most, you would enter an overbid of $10, NOT $110.

 - To place a bid for the exact taxes owed with no overbid, you will enter “0” (zero) for your bid.